Overview

 Events

-The Mullaghcarn Giant is an annual mountain‑running event organised by Carmen Runners.
-It forms part of the IMRA Ulster Championships and the NIMRA League.
+The Mullaghcarn Giant is an annual mountain-running event organised by Carmen Runners, forming part of the IMRA Ulster Championships and the NIMRA League.

-In the 2023 WalkNI Awards the Mullaghcarn Trail to the Giant was voted the best trail in the Fermanagh and Omagh area and received the overall “Premiere New Trail” accolade.
-The award highlights the trail’s blend of forested walks, open mountain scenery and the striking “Giant” viewpoint at the summit.
+In the 2023 WalkNI Awards, the Mullaghcarn Trail to the Giant was voted the best trail in the Fermanagh and Omagh area, receiving the overall “Premiere New Trail” accolade for its blend of forested walks, open mountain scenery, and the striking summit viewpoint.

 Wildlife & Landscape

-While on the ascent, walkers will encounter acid grassland, patches of heather and, on the western slopes, a managed conifer plantation.
-The red grouse is a regular sight on the heath, and the varied plant communities support meadow pipits, buzzards and a modest array of butterflies and dragonflies around the small upland lakes.
-Boorin Wood on the north‑facing slope provides oak‑wood habitat within the ASSI.
+On the ascent, walkers will encounter acid grassland, patches of heather, and managed conifer plantations on the western slopes.
+The red grouse is a regular sight on the heath, while varied plant communities support meadow pipits, buzzards, and a modest array of butterflies and dragonflies around the small upland lakes.
+Boorin Wood on the north-facing slope provides vital oak-wood habitat within the ASSI.

 Practical Information

-Getting there – The most convenient access point is the Gortin Glen Forest Park car park, reachable via the B48 (or B46 from Omagh).
-The car park is free and provides space for several vehicles.
-Alternative parking is available near Oak Lough and at the Lenagh lay‑by.
+- Getting there: The most convenient access point is the Gortin Glen Forest Park car park, reachable via the B48 or B46 from Omagh.
+The car park is free.
+Alternative parking is available near Oak Lough and at the Lenagh lay-by.

-Visitor centre – The Gortin Glen Forest Park visitor centre, located beside the main car park, offers restrooms and a small café during the summer months (generally May‑September).
-No admission fee is required for any of the walks.
+- Visitor centre: The Gortin Glen Forest Park visitor centre, located beside the main car park, offers toilets and a small café during the summer months (generally May–September).
+No admission fee is required for the walks.

-Navigation – GPS coordinates for the summit are 54.67431, ‑7.20942.
-Interactive maps are available on Komoot and via the 10Adventures route guide.
-Both platforms allow you to download GPX files or use the “Take Me There” link for turn‑by‑turn directions.
+- Navigation: GPS coordinates for the summit are 54.67431, -7.20942.
+Interactive maps and GPX files are available on Komoot and the 10Adventures route guide.